Tania Candiani: 'I am intrigued about how science's vision carries ideas of collective futures'

-Tania Candiani is a Mexican artist working in various media and practices in the complex intersection between languages systems -phonic, graphics, linguistic, symbolic and technological.
+Tania Candiani is a Mexican artist, recipient of an Honorary Mention of the Collide Award.
 In this interview, she reflects on her interest in early technologies and the production of knowledge, the role of storytelling in her practice, and her Collide proposal Quantum Fictions, which seeks to draw connections between Indigenous Knowledge and Western Science.

 In your proposal Quantum Fictions, you aim “to interweave connections between Indigenous Knowledge (considering the wide diversity of tribals) and Western Science”.
 Where do both ways of thinking overlap?

 Indigenous perspectives are holistic and founded upon interconnectedness, reciprocity and the utmost respect for nature.
 Throughout history, Indigenous peoples have been responsible for the development of many technologies and have substantially contributed to science.
 A huge amount of knowledge has, however, been lost.
 The rejection of magical thinking and natural wisdom has done a lot of damage.
 Although the value of integrating Indigenous science with Western science has been recognized, we have only begun to scratch the surface of its wonders.

 As ways of knowing, Western and Indigenous Knowledge share several important and fundamental attributes, both are constantly verified through repetition and verification, inference and prediction, empirical observations and recognition of pattern events.
 Science is the pursuit of knowledge.
 Approaches to gathering that knowledge are culturally relative.
 Indigenous science incorporates traditional knowledge and Indigenous perspectives, while non-Indigenous scientific approaches are commonly recognized as Western science.
 Together, they contribute substantially to modern science.